Sitemap Event Validation

 .ttdns | Time taken for DNS requests to resolve when sending or tracking events. |

-Sitemap developers can also validate Sitemap events using Google Chrome's built-in developer tools, as described in the following sections.
+Sitemap developers can also validate Sitemap events using Google Chrome's built-in developer tools, as described in these sections.

 The simplest way to view events that are triggered by page load is to run the SalesforceInteractions.mcis.getSitemapResult().currentPage